Twin Cities Thrifty Traveler-Spring EditionFollow our weeklong schedule filled with free spring activities in the Twin Cities

 Begin the week by scouting out flower buds and native birds at the Eloise Butler Wildflower and Bird Sanctuary.
 Founded in 1907, this 15-acre site in Theodore Wirth Park just outside Minneapolis is the oldest public wildflower garden in the U.S. The garden is home to more than 500 different herbaceous and woody plants, and over 130 resident and migratory bird species.
 Take a stroll on the 2/3-mile trail that winds through three habitats (woodland, wetland and prairie).
 Admission is free to the sanctuary, with bike racks and metered parking available.
 Opening its doors for the spring season on April 1, the garden is open to the public seven days a week from 7:30 a.m. to one hour before sunset.
 Keep an eye out for bloodroot, wild ginger, trillium, bluebells and trout lilies nestled beneath the trees in the woodlands area during April and May.

 Get cultured at the Minneapolis Institute of Art.
 Affectionately known as “Mia,” this nationally-renown art museum draws in thousands of visitors each year.
 General admission is always free and the exhibitions are constantly pushing boundaries.
 The museum offers a bit of everything, from historical sculptures to abstract paintings to powerful modern photo galleries.
-If you want to see the current special exhibit featuring the magical and terrifying monsters crafted by Guillermo del Toro, tickets will cost you $20 for adults.
+If you want to see the current rotating exhibit, tickets cost $20 for adults.
 But there are plenty of free exhibitions that will fit your fancy.
-Check out A World of Radiant Awakening: Buddhism and the Painting of China; Now Where Were We?, an exhibit that combines artwork from different times and places to speak to the universal theme of human existence; The Jane Austen Reading Room; International Modernism: Art in a Fast-Changing World; and many more inspiring exhibitions.
 The museum is open every day except Monday from 10 a.m. to at least 5 p.m. (open to 9 p.m. on Thursdays and Fridays).

 Photo by Minneapolis Institute of Art

 Catch a show at the Mixed Blood Theatre.
 The multi-racial theater troupe is devoted to cultural pluralism, equality and artistic excellence.
 Mixed Blood has been producing thought-provoking shows ranging from political satires to chamber theatre since 1976.
 Through radical hospitality, the theater has been able to erase economic barriers so everyone can experience the joys of the stage.
 Admission is free on a first-come-first-served basis starting two hours before every show.
-The current production is Vietgone, which chronicles an immigrant love story in the wake of the Vietnam War.
 Visit the Mixed Blood website for upcoming shows and performance schedules.